Ponies

 How Much to Feed

-If you are unsure of how much to feed your pony,
+If you are unsure of how much to feed your

-is not too lively or too sluggish, then the balance
+too lively or too sluggish, then the balance

 of feed is correct.

-If the pony becomes silly and too energetic then
+If the pony becomes silly and too energetic

-the concentrate ration should be reduced and more
+then the concentrate ration should be reduced

-low-energy feed for light work i.e. pony nuts or
+Always use a low-energy feed for light work

-a light non-heating coarse mix.
+i.e. pony nuts or a light non-heating coarse

 How to Test Your Ponie's Hay